-For 40 years Earth Care Farm has been producing high quality farm-made compost that gardeners and landscapers, big & small have come to rely upon to enrich their soil naturally.
-The mission of Earth Care Farm is to joyfully help bring out the best & highest from within the earth by consciously returning the best to the earth.
+For 40 years Earth Care Farm has been producing high quality farm-made compost that gardeners and landscapers have come to rely upon to enrich their soil naturally.
+Please watch this short film that shows the history of our family farm. www.youtube.com/watch?v=3QgmsVWBB-k

 Benefits of Compost